ziptrigo/qr_code/README.md

 2. Select **Edit** from the dropdown menu to open `/qrcodes/edit/{id}/`.
 3. Update the **Name** field as needed.
 The QR code content and format cannot be changed (displayed as read-only).
 4. Click **Save** to update the QR code name via the API.
 You'll be redirected back to `/dashboard/`.

+### How to delete a QR code

+1. From the `/dashboard/` page, click the three-dots menu icon on the right side of any QR code row.
+2. Select **Delete** from the dropdown menu.
+3. A confirmation modal will appear asking you to confirm the deletion.
+4. Click **Delete** to permanently remove the QR code, or **Cancel** to keep it.
+5. Deleted QR codes are soft-deleted (marked as deleted in the database) and will no longer appear in your dashboard or be accessible via the API.

 ## Development